bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsSelfLubrificated_1$jckKQnr1M8meRe1yLTIe/Documentation.md

-Indicate whether the element is self lubrificated or not.
+Indicates whether the element is self lubricated or not.